Should I Wait to Feel Ready Before I Start?

 BLOG

 Hi!
 Welcome to my blog.
-I’ll post here weekly thoughts on the 5 Pillars of a Success Mindset: grounded confidence, growth mindset, commitment, stress management, and personal responsibility.
+I’ll post here weekly thoughts on the components of the mindset needed to be successful: grounded confidence, growth mindset, commitment, stress management, and personal responsibility.
 Looking forward to having you join me!

 BLOG.

 Hi!
 Welcome to my blog.
-I’ll post here weekly thoughts on the 5 Pillars of a Success Mindset: grounded confidence, growth mindset, commitment, stress management, and personal responsibility.
+I’ll post here weekly thoughts on the components of the mindset needed to be successful: grounded confidence, growth mindset, commitment, stress management, and personal responsibility.
 Looking forward to having you join me!

 I saw a post on Instagram the other day that perfectly encapsulated everything that’s wrong with self-help advice.
 It was entitled “How to Change Your Mindset” and included, among other